-Employees must report all accidents and/or injuries, regardless of how trivial, to his or her immediate supervisor as soon as the injury occurs.
+Employees must report all accidents and/or injuries, regardless of how trivial, to their immediate supervisor as soon as the injury occurs.
 All witnesses to the job related injury must fill out a witness statement.

-Immediate Supervisors must ensure that the injured employee is provided proper first aid treatment or emergency medical care.
+Immediate supervisors must ensure that the injured employee is provided proper first aid treatment or emergency medical care.
 A First Report of Injury must be filed with the Risk Management Department within 24 hours of first notification of the injury.
-Please confer with the Assistant Director or Library Director to complete this form for Risk Management.
+Immediate supervisors will work with the Library Assistant Director or Library Director to complete this form for Risk Management.
 In addition, an incident report should be filled out according to Incident Report policy and procedure in this manual.

-If accidents are serious, life-threatening, or have resulted in death, the supervisor must notify the Library Director or Assistant Director and Risk Management immediately.
+If accidents are serious, life-threatening, or have resulted in death, the immediate supervisor must notify the Library Director or Library Assistant Director and Risk Management immediately.